m-rtijn/PyMail/README.md

 Then you can move pymail to ~/bin/ so you can use it everywhere:

     mv pymail ~/bin/

+If you still can't run pymail from other place than ~/bin, you have add this line to ~/.bashrc:

+    echo export PATH=~/bin:"$PATH"

+and then run this command:

+     . .bashrc

 If you don't want to re-enter your credentials every time you use PyMail you can run